etiamz/optiscope/README.md

 }
 ```

-which is the exact Optiscope encoding of the example discussed by Lamping in [^lamping].
+This is the exact Optiscope encoding of the example discussed by Lamping in [^lamping].

 By adding the following lines into `optiscope.h`: